 English-Language Proficiency and the Conditional Admission Program

 Candidates for the LL.M. program must demonstrate proof of English-language proficiency.
 Syracuse Law recommends a TOEFL score of 100 or an IELTS score of 7.0; but will consider additional factors when assessing proficiency.

 Candidates who do not demonstrate sufficient English-language proficiency may apply for conditional admission through our Conditional Admission Program pending successful completion of an English program at Syracuse University's English Language Institute (ELI).
 Upon arrival to ELI, candidates will take a placement test to determine level of proficiency.
-It is expected that each LL.M. candidate will complete Level 5 of English-language training before enrolling in the LL.M. program.
+It is expected that each LL.M. candidate will complete level 5 (out of 5 levels) of English-language training before enrolling in the LL.M. program.
 The number of semesters and/or summer terms of English required prior to enrollment in the LL.M. program depends on the candidate’s current proficiency, assessment by the ELI directors, and the discretion of the LL.M. admissions committee.
 Candidates who enroll into the LL.M. program directly from ELI are not required to take a TOEFL/IELTS exam before enrolling into the LL.M. program.
 Students in the LL.M. program are also strongly encouraged to attend our "Legal English" summer session.

 Proof of Financial Support